-Mobile Google algorithm is definitely one of the most known update in this list.
-With the mobile-first index, Google's algorithm began to rank the websites making their mobile versions priority.
+The Mobile Google algorithm is definitely one of the most known updates on this list.
+With the mobile-first index, Google's algorithm began to rank the websites making their mobile versions a priority.

-This time the new update of Google algorithm caused a big buzz on different business activities.
+This time the new update of the Google algorithm caused a big buzz on different business activities.

 RankBrain was launched in the same year as the previous one and affected the contents that are written unnaturally.

 It is a machine learning algorithm, which uses artificial intelligence to determine the results that are most likely meeting searchers' expectations.
-Later, RankBraing algorithms was involved in almost all Google search queries.
+Later, RankBraing algorithms were involved in almost all Google search queries.

 Since its launch time, RankBrain is defined by Google as the 3rd most important factor of ranking among the other 200 and more factors.

-Being launched in 2016, Possum targeted the location-sensitive results.
+Being launched in 2016, Possum targeted location-sensitive results.